opentok/opentok-reconnection/README.md

 ## Joining the preview

-We are making a preview of of the automatic reconnection feature available to an initial group of developers.
+We are making a preview of the Automatic Reconnection feature available to an initial group of developers.
 To be a part of this group, please send the following information to *automatic-reconnection-beta@tokbox.com*: